-Any local authorities who are interested in participating in a May 2018 pilot scheme, or in contributing to the government’s evidence base on voter identification measures, should get in touch with the Elections Projects team via the contact details outlined in the prospectus.
+Any local authorities who are interested in participating in the May 2019 voter ID pilots, or want to talk to us about any aspect of electoral integrity, should get in touch with the Elections Projects Team via the contact details outlined in the prospectus.

 The government will continue to work closely with its key partner organisations to provide a clear and secure democracy that works for everyone.